pietgeursen/conways_c/README.md

 # Conways in C

-> Learn some C / C++ by building conways game of life
+> Learn some C by building conways game of life

 ## Learning objectives